Colourful markets vie with rich wildlife and a fascinating history for your attention. Where will you go first?

 Ghana is a country of smiles.
 The sense of humour of the Ghanaian people is legendary and they greet life’s bittersweet twists and turns with a full heart and a cheery shrug.
 The hierarchical tribal society respects religious convention and ethnic heritage and is consequently rich in tradition and ceremony - it’s well worth seeking out a local festival for the overload of colour and sound.
 This is a land of green hills, savannah, tropical forests and golden beaches which has its arms wide open waiting to welcome you with warmth and beauty.

-Top three things to do in Ghana
+Top things to do in Ghana

 Experience Elmina Castle